 Olympic National Park, WA (2017)

 In December 2017, the Park Trust completed the acquisition of 0.39 acres of land on Lake Quinault in Olympic National Park (WA).
 Although small in size, it is big in ecological significance.
-The parcel was surrounded on three sides by Olympic National Park; it was the only parcel in that block that did not belong to the National Park Service.
-Its acquisition keeps it in its natural state by preventing further development.
+The private parcel, which was surrounded on three sides by national park land, is now part of Olympic National Park.
+The acquisition keeps it in its natural state by eliminating its potential for development.
 It helps protect Grandey Creek, which runs along the property edge, as well as water quality for the Quinault River and Lake Quinault, adjacent to the park.
 The lake and river system support populations of sockeye, chum, and Chinook salmon as well as steelhead, bull, and Dolly Varden trout.
 The Quinault National Fish Hatchery, downstream from the lake, raises salmon and steelhead which populate the river.

 Though there are private land holdings along the shore, the lake itself is owned and managed by the Quinault Indian Nation.
 It is bounded on the west by the Quinault Indian Reservation, the south, and east by the Olympic National Forest, and the north by Olympic National Park.
 Sockeye salmon are of particular cultural and economic benefit to the Quinault Indian Nation.